 Its central geographical position has made the Midlands the engine room of the UK’s logistics market.
 The so-called ‘Golden Triangle’ is an area that extends between Northampton, Birmingham and Leicester, and includes prime logistics parks placed along the M1 and M6.

-However, the saturation point for Midlands warehousing is close to being reached, meaning development is now pushing out onto the greenbelt, causing controversy.
-There is growing impetus to develop alternative industrial clusters elsewhere.
+However, the saturation point for large scale big box development in the Midlands warehousing is close to being reached, resulting in development pushing out onto the greenbelt, causing not only controversy but uncertainty over deliverability due to planning, labour and cost challenges.

-With improved connectivity a major focus of the Northern Powerhouse initiative and the new High Speed Two rail link on its way, the North-West logistics market is primed for growth.
+With improved connectivity, a major focus of the Northern Powerhouse initiative and the new High Speed Two rail link on its way, the wider availability of suitable sites and greater access to labour, means the North is primed for the acceleration of warehousing developments.

 e: [email protected]